boyiguo1/tpSVG/README.md

 gene expression for spatially resolved transcriptomics data analysis.
 Specifically, `tpSVG` introduces a family of count-based models, with generalizable parametric assumptions such as Poisson distribution or negative binomial distribution.
-In addition, comparing to currently available count-based model for spatially resolved data analysis, the `tpSVG` models improves computational time, and hence greatly improves the applicability of count-based models in SRT data analysis.
+In addition, comparing to crmarkdown::pandoc_version()urrently available count-based model for spatially resolved data analysis, the `tpSVG` models improves computational time, and hence greatly improves the applicability of count-based models in SRT data analysis.

 ## Installation